MicrosoftDocs/fabric-docs/docs/admin/admin-settings-git-integration.md

 ## Enable git integration feature

 Enable this setting to allow users to synchronize a workspace with a git repository, edit their workspace, and update their git repos using the git integration tool.
+You enable git integration for the entire organization, or for a specific group.

 :::image type="content" source="./media/admin-settings-git-integration/enable-git-integration-switch.png" alt-text="Screenshot of the Admin portal tenant switch that enables git integration." lightbox="./media/admin-settings-git-integration/enable-git-integration-switch.png":::